dylan-lang/opendylan/documentation/library-reference/source/common-dylan/machine-words.rst

 Variables
 ---------

-The following variables are exported from the Machine-Words module.
+The following variables are exported from the ``machine-words`` module.

 .. constant:: $machine-word-size